-Suquamish, Puyallup Tribes shutting down casino to contain spread of coronavirus, more casino closures expected
+Suquamish, Puyallup, Tulalip tribes shutting down casinos to slow spread of coronavirus

 The tribe’s hotel will close at 11 a.m.
 Tuesday.
 The tribe is taking steps to assist its approximately 1,000 casino and resort employees, Forsman said.

 “We are in this together,” said the Puyallup tribal council in a press release Monday afternoon.
-The tribe is shutting both of its Emerald Queen casino locations and assess what to do next at the end of the two-week closure.
+The tribe is shutting both of its Emerald Queen casino locations and assessing what to do after the two-week closure.

 Employees at the properties will continue to be paid and receive benefits as usual.
 The tribe is the 7th largest employer in Pierce County, with 3,000 employees, government-wide.